Westborough, Massachusetts

 Westborough is a town in Worcester County, Massachusetts, United States.
-The population was 21,567 at the 2020 Census, in over 7,000 households.
+The population was 21,567 at the 2020 census, in over 7,000 households.
+It contains the census-designated place of the same name.
 Incorporated in 1717, the town is governed under the New England open town meeting system, headed by a five-member elected Board of Selectmen whose duties include licensing, appointing various administrative positions, and calling a town meeting of citizens annually or whenever the need arises.

 History

 Before recorded time, the area now known as Westborough was a well-travelled crossroads.
 As early as 7,000 BCE, prehistoric people in dugout canoes followed the Sudbury and Assabet Rivers to their headwaters in search of quartzite for tools and weapons.

 From 1200 to 1600 CE, seasonal migrations brought Nipmuc Indians to hunt and fish near Cedar Swamp and Lake Hoccomocco.
 Using Fay Mountain as a landmark, Indians crisscrossed Westborough on well-worn paths: the old Connecticut Path leading west from Massachusetts Bay; the Narragansett Trail leading south, and the trail (along the present Milk Street) leading to Canada.

 The early English explorer John Oldham followed these trails through Westborough in 1633, and settlers in search of fertile farmlands followed not long after.
 By late 1675, a few families had settled near Lake Chauncy, in the "west borough" of Marlborough.